5 easy College Application Essay topics from everyday life

-While there is no magic topic that will automatically ensure admission at the college of your dreams, there are experiences everyone has had that make excellent application essays.
+While there is no magic topic that will automatically ensure admission at your top choice college, here are some experiences nearly everyone has had that you can use to make a solid application essay.

 Admissions officers are people, and people love stories.
 Your stories are not debatable.
 You own them.
 The way to connect with other people is to tell your own story, honestly and authentically, as only you can tell it.